ECN230 International Economics

 1. Self study: students are expected to read the assigned sections in the text and supplementary readings prior to attending lectures and exercise sessions.
-Video tips for exercises are available as are short videos of lecture summaries.
+Video tips for exercises are available as are short videos of selected lectures.
 There are also tutorials and presentation slides available at the website.

-2. Lectures: attending lectures is not required, but are considered useful as the exercises and in-class cases are directly related to material presented in class.
+2. Lectures: attending lectures is not required, but is considered useful as the exercises and in-class cases are directly related to material presented in class.

-The instructor is available during exercise sessions and maintains office hours during which a student can seek consultations with the instructor.
+A teaching assistant will be available during exercise sessions.
+The instructor is normally available during exercise sessions and maintains office hours during which a student can seek consultations with the instructor.
 Should the student prefer to have more feedback on exercises or want to follow up on points made during class lectures, office hours or e-mail contact are appropriate for that purpose.

 Appleyard and Field (A+F).
 International Economics (International Edition), any edition.
 Supplementary reading materials provided on the web at:

 The course is intensive in basic microeconomic principles, which are reviewed during lectures as required.
-Basic knowledge in microeconomics ECN110 Inføring i mikroøkonmi (Introduction to Microeconomics) is essential.
-ECN210 Mikroøkonomi II - Konsument, produsent, marked og velferd (Intermediate Micro II Theory of the Consumer, Producer, Markets and Welfare) is very relevant to the course.
+Basic knowledge in microeconomics ECN110 Microeconomics I - How to Think Like an Economist is essential.
+ECN210 Intermediate Microeconomics - Consumers, Producers, Market and Welfare is very relevant to the course.
 Welfare analysis related to trade policy is covered in the second half of the course, and is given a quick review.
-ECN120 Innføring i makroøkonomi, del I og II (Introduction to Macroeconomics parts I and II) are relevant, but prior knowledge is not required.
+ECN120 Macroeconomics I - Markets, Economic Development, and Welfare are relevant, but prior knowledge is not required.
 Any reference to macroeconomic concepts are explained in the context of their relevance to the material covered.

 A good background in basic microeconomics is useful; a good background in macroeconomics is less important.
 Concepts from basic microeconomics (price and income elasticities, producer and consumer surplus, imperfect competition, economies of scale, etc.) are reviewed quickly in the lectures and their relevance to international economics is the focus of the lectures and reading material.
 Basic microeconomic concepts are discussed in a more than one country context.
 The course has relevance for international business and the specializations under the economics programs.